engineering87/jwt-inspector/README.md

 ## Features

-- Decode JWT tokens to extract claims and payload.
+- Decode JWT tokens to extract headers, claims, and payload.
-- Validate JWT token authenticity and expiration.
+- Validate JWT authenticity, algorithm, and expiration.
-- Support for handling `iat` (issued at), `exp` (expiration), and `sub` (subject) claims.
+- Support for handling standard claims:
+  - `iat` (issued at)
+  - `exp` (expiration)
+  - `nbf` (not before)
+  - `sub` (subject)
+  - `jti` (JWT ID)
-- Provides a simple interface for inspecting JWT headers, payloads, and signatures.
+- Provides a unified interface for inspecting JWT headers, payloads, and signature presence.
-- Easy-to-use methods for handling base64 URL encoding and decoding.
+- Easy-to-use helpers for Base64Url encoding/decoding.
+- Safe and consistent return values (`string.Empty` instead of `null` for missing claims).
-- JWT validation against a symmetric key (HMAC-SHA256) and token verification.
+- Built-in validation methods for issuer, audience, claims, algorithm, signing key, and token lifetime.
+- Strongly-typed deserialization of payload into custom objects.
+- JSON summary of token contents for debugging and inspection.

 ## Installation